-Yet there is much more to this role than the technical aspects of overseeing the network.
-There are also a range of other attributes that any successful network manager must possess, from communicating with other departments to leading a team.
-Here are three critical skills no networking professional can afford to be without.
+Yet there’s much more to this role than the technical aspects of overseeing the network.
+As well as the hard skills, there are a range of other attributes that any successful network manager must possess, from communicating with other departments to leading a team.
+Here are six technical and management skills no networking professional can afford to be without.

 1. Problem solving

 Being able to look at a situation, identify where any issues lie and determine the best course of action to fix them is a skill that's invaluable in many roles, but it's especially important in network management, where the complex, intertwined relationships between various components demand a careful, intuitive approach.

 However, it's not something that comes naturally to everyone.
 Key factors that make for strong problem solving skills include the ability to quickly define what the problem is - something that may often be harder than it sounds - map out potential solutions and recognize the pros and cons of each, then identify the best strategy for moving forward.

 The ability to think critically and assess a problem from all angles is vital in keeping networks up and running.
 This involves being able to look at the information you have available and ask the right questions to understand the complete picture of your network.
 These skills aren’t only vital in troubleshooting any issues and coming up with the best solution, but also ensuring you can plan ahead for the future.

 It has a lot in common with the ability to problem solve, but it's about more than that - it's about planning ahead, spotting the potential for issues to arise before they occur, and understanding the knock-on effects that any decision you make will have.
 You'll need deductive reasoning skills, the ability to interpret data and be able to show good judgment to be an effective analytical thinker.